betamore/fewd/slides/unit7.md

   console.log('What do you want me to do?');
 }

-// anonymous function expression
+// function expression aka anonymous function
 // in JS, an expression is any reference to a variable or value
-// assign a function to a variable just like any other value
+// we can assign a function to a variable just like any other value
 ```

 ---